Shuffle/shuffle-docs/articles/Open_Source_vs_Enterprise.md

 All the features and functionality are available on Open Source, and no features are exclusive.
 Here's how our development cycle looks:
 - Everything new comes to [shuffler.io](shuffler.io) first, and then onprem after thorough onprem scale testing.
-- New features come through `nightly` releases almost nightly, with `latest` being well tested releases.
+- New features come through 'nightly' branch releases almost nightly, with 'latest' branch being well tested releases.

 **What you get:**
-- You simply get all features and use Shuffle as truly Open Source.
+- You simply get all the features and use Shuffle as truly Open Source.
 - When you scale, is when you pay.
 - Even when you scale and pay, Shuffle will still be cheaper than any other solution on the market.
   - This is possible due to being available in a wider market, and focus on self-service.